Who Do You Want Auditing Your Retirement Plan?

 Compliance with the laws applicable to retirement plans is crucial due to the various civil and criminal liability provisions under the Employee Retirement Income Security Act of 1974, and in DOL and IRS regulations.
 The IRS and DOL each offer various procedures for correcting plan errors; however, the cost is generally less and the availability for self-corrective procedures are more likely if errors are identified prior to an audit.

 To assist you in reviewing and assuring you are in compliance, Vandenack Weaver LLC has developed retirement plan audit services.
-Vandenack Williams LLC will review your plan documents and administrative procedures to help you identify any issues that need to be resolved before the IRS or DOL visits.
+Vandenack Weaver LLC will review your plan documents and administrative procedures to help you identify any issues that need to be resolved before the IRS or DOL visits.
 Our firm offers varying levels of audits at flat fee prices.
 The specific fee depends on your plan type and the scope of the review.

 © 2012, 2015 Vandenack Weaver LLC